Lab 4: Data Wrangling I

 • T8: Create a WHR (waist-to-hip ratio) variable

-• Q18: Which correlate better with BMI, WHR or BFP?
-GROUP ASSIGNMENT
+• Q18: What correlates better with BMI: WHR or BFP?
+GROUP ASSIGNMENT (Important, see: how to)

 Click here for hint

 Is there a certain plot-type, which can visualise if the relationship between two variables and give insights to if they are correlated?
-Can you perhaps use an R-function to compute the “correlation coefficient”?.
-Do not use e.g. ggpubr, use only tidyverse and base)
+Can you perhaps use an R function to compute the “correlation coefficient”?.
+Do not use e.g. ggpubr or any other and-then-magic-happens package, use the knowledge you’ve gained so far)

 Now, with this augmented data set, let us create some summary statistics